 Managing PostgreSQL cluster hosts

-You can add and remove cluster hosts and manage their settings.
-For information about moving cluster hosts to a different availability zone, see this guide.
+You can add and remove cluster hosts, as well as manage their settings.
+To learn how to move cluster hosts to a different availability zone, see this guide.

 Getting a list of cluster hosts